7 Must-buy Shopping Items in Coorg

 Being an agricultural settlement, blessed with the bounty of nature, the expansive plantations of Coorg produce an eclectic mix of natural spices and dry fruits.
 Famous for aromatic spices and herbs, while shopping at Coorg, you can indulge in replenishing your supplies of cardamom, black pepper, white pepper, clove, mint, cumin, oregano, sage, basil, thyme and rosemary - all of which are available at a one-stop-shop in Madikeri.
 The assortment of dry fruits offered consists of cashews, raisins and figs.

-Where to buy: There are plenty grocery stores, a couple of good supermarkets such as Stop N Shop, Spice Palace and Coorg Avenue Super Market, speciality stores and streets, and flea markets.
+Where to buy: There are plenty of grocery stores, a couple of good supermarkets such as Stop N Shop, Spice Palace and Coorg Avenue Super Market, speciality stores and streets, and flea markets.
 Most of these are located in proximity to the bus stop or the train station.
 The Friday market, set up about 20 minutes from Coorg Railway station, is the best place to buy fresh produce and spices, and experience an influx of tourists and locals in throngs, unless that scares you - in which case the Madikeri market right opposite the K.S.R.T.C bus stop should suffice.

 3. Honey and Oranges